gitter-badger/ecs/README.md

 > **Important!** Dont forget to manually init all fields of new added component.
 Default value initializers will not work due all components can be reused automatically multiple times through builtin pooling mechanism (no destroying / creating new instance for each request for performance reason).

 > **Important!** Dont forget to cleanup reference links to instances of another components / engine classes before removing components from entity, otherwise it can lead to memory leaks.
+>
+> By default all `marshal-by-reference` typed fields of component (classes in common case) will be checked for null on removing attempt in `DEBUG`-mode.
+If you know that you have object instance that should be not null (preinited collections for example) - `[EcsIgnoreNullCheck]` attribute can be used for disabling these checks.

 ## Entity
 Сontainer for components.
 Implemented with int id-s for more simplified api: